Scientific Name

 Description

-USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).
+Hardiness: USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

-Growing Tradescantia is easy, and you will find the plants to be quite resilient.
-These plants typically grow in moist, well-drained, and acidic (pH 5 to 6) soil.
-Tradescantias do best in partial shade but will do equally well in sunny areas as long as the soil is kept moist.
+Growing Tradescantia is easy, and the plants are quite resilient.
+These plants typically grow in moist, well-drained, and acidic soil (pH 5 to 6).
+Tradescantias do best in partial shade but will also thrive in sunny areas as long as the soil remains moist.

-You can grow Tradescantia indoors too as long as suitable conditions are given.
-Provide the plant with either a soilless mix or loam-based potting compost and keep it in bright filtered light.
+You can grow Tradescantia indoors as long as suitable conditions are given.
+Provide the plant with a soilless mix or loam-based potting compost and keep it in bright filtered light.
 You should also pinch out the growing tips to encourage bushier growth.

 Allow it to spend warm spring and summer days outdoors, if feasible.
 During its active growth, water moderately and apply a balanced liquid fertilizer every four weeks.
 Water sparingly in winter.